Rivington: Lever Park

 A plan of Liverpool Castle made by 19th century historian Edward Cox.

 Leverhulme was fond of the area that he got to know well as a boy and a place he and his wife frequently visited whilst courting.
 He had a keen interest in its history and as such he sponsored and contributed to the book titled 'A Short History of Rivington' published in 1904, in which is the map of the park.
 Leverhulme also supported open access to the fields and moorland.

 Leverhulme donated 364 acre of land for the creation of a public park at Rivington in a proposal to Bolton in 1901.
 The hall became part of Lever Park and the Crompton family had remained resident at the hall until 1910 as part of an agreement of sale, then afterwards it was a museum until Leverhulme's death in 1925.
 By the early 1950s it was derelict but it was rescued and leased as a residence by the Salmon family.

 The park became formally created and protected in law within the Liverpool Corporation Act 1902 (2 Edw.
 7. c. ccxl), enshrining in law that the corporation and its successors shall manage Lever Park, named after Leverhulme and keep open the park for the "free and uninterrupted enjoyment of the people of his native town of Bolton".

 The present owner and successor to the corporation of Liverpool is United Utilities.
 The main area of the park is adjacent to the Lower Rivington Reservoir and behind Rivington and Blackrod High School toward Rivington Hall Barn.
-Rivington Pike, although a distance from the reservoirs and now owned by Chorley Council, is part of Lever Park – it is mentioned as such in the Lever Park Act 1969 and protected under the wider 1902 act.
+Rivington Pike, although a distance from the reservoirs and now owned by Chorley Council, is part of Lever Park – it is mentioned as such in the Lever Park Act 1969 (c. xxxvi) and protected under the wider 1902 act.
 Access to Lever Park very briefly stopped during the Great War and was met with significant public objection.
 The park land was formerly farmland belonging to The Crosses, Great House Farm and Rivington Hall.
 Leverhulme sold the remaining areas outside the park to Liverpool Corporation in 1905 and retained an interest by a covenant on the land preventing building without his or his heirs' consent, other than by farms and for operation of the water works.